filirnd/vodafone-station-rgh3006-bot/README.md

 - Clone the repo
 - Setup config-template.json with your information (username and password of router and telegram bot token (you need to know how telegram bot works :D ))
-- Start the bot with ´node ./app.js´
+- Start the bot with `node ./app.js`
 - Enjoy :D